-Asia Pacific’s fourth quarter 2018 sales decreased 11 percent from last year to $552 million, reflecting weaker volume and unfavorable foreign currency translation.
+Asia Pacific’s fourth-quarter 2018 sales decreased 11 percent from last year to $552 million, reflecting the weaker volume and unfavorable foreign currency translation.
 Tire unit volumes were down 10 percent from last year’s record fourth quarter.

 Replacement tire shipments were down 2 percent.
 Original equipment unit volume was down 22 percent, reflecting weak vehicle production in China.